Lawson-JR/portfolio_project/README.md

 - **Cart Management**: Users can add and remove games from their cart, with items saved across sessions.
 - **Favorites**: Mark and unmark games as favorites, saved in localStorage.
 - **Responsive Design**: Fully responsive layout, optimized for desktop, tablet, and mobile devices.
+- **Order Tracking**:Track your orders in real-time and know exactly when they will be delivered, with estimated delivery dates.

 ## Tech Stack
 - **React**: Component-based architecture for dynamic user interfaces.